hwi/HWIOAuthBundle/docs/3-configuring_the_security_layer.md

 ## That was it!

 That's the basic setup of the bundle.
-If you are interested in giving users the option to "connect" social accounts check out this (todo).

 ## Going further

+If you would like to register user when account was not found in your application, please read [Step 4: Configuring the connect (register) layer](4-configuring_the_connect.md).

 If you would like to define own Resource Owner (that are i.e. pretty simple or require third-party code - SDK's), or understand details of how it works under the hood, you should check [Internals](./internals) documentation.